‘RHOC’ Star Gina Kirschenheiter Looks Back On Her Rough Year, Says She Doesn’t Want ‘Bad’ For Ex-Husband Matt

 Gina filed for divorce from Matt in early 2018 but in early 2019, the couple reportedly reconciled.
 Unfortunately, after a night out, Gina and Matt allegedly came to blows at her Southern California home and ultimately, he was taken into custody as a result of what had supposedly gone down between them.

-After attempting to reconcile with Matt, Gina briefly dated a doctor but kept him away from the cameras of The Real Housewives of Orange County throughout production on Season 14.
+After attempting to reconcile with Matt, Gina briefly dated a doctor but kept him away from the cameras of The Real Housewives of Orange County throughout the production on Season 14.
 Then, after filming wrapped, Gina went public with a new man, Travis Mullen, in September on Instagram.

 As The Inquisitr previously reported, Gina offered an update on her relationship with Matt during an appearance on Andy Cohen’s Watch What Happens Live in October.
 At the time, Gina said that while things between her and Matt were far from great, they were doing their best to co-parent their three kids.